 University Computing Support Services (UCSS) created a digital signage program from an open-source product that connected 38 signs across campus.
-The Office of STEP Support (OSS) is currently working on unifying the digital signage network across campus.
-Doing so will provide the University the capacity to manage the universal deployment of a variety of forms of media content deemed pertinent to the student population.
+The Office of STEP Support (OSS) is currently working on a proof of concept (POC) for the management of these digital signs and the programming needed to manage content.

 "Digital signage" is another name for an electronic, flat-panel screen.
 LCD screens are now a valuable asset in interweaving advertising and distributing valued information in areas of dense population.
 Digital signs are now making their way onto strategic campus locations--the cafeteria, the student union and the campus coffee shop.
 A digital sign can deliver any message, keeping students informed and up to date, from serving as an Emergency Notification System to promotions on food and housing, job listings, and announcements from campus organizations.

 University of Louisiana at Lafayette’s Office of STEP Support(OSS) proposes to use this dynamic digital space in order to offer a service that is missing on campus.
 Digital signage is the evolution of advertising solutions providing the most effective medium to more effectively spread a large variety of information to an even larger population.
 A major strength of digital signage is that it gives us full control of how the information is displayed.
 Not just within the formatting and structural layout but also in the variability of formats that can run simultaneously: static, dynamic, video, and banner.
-This functionality allows us to maximize the amount of information that is being shared, depending on how we choose to organize it.
-This increases the potential for maximizing the amount of spaces available to sell each week but also providing the customer numerous choices in formatting and price packages.
-The content will later on be able to be shown at specific screens where identified target markets are more likely to view the information.
-This will be particularly useful for employers trying to recruit students from certain departments.
+This functionality allows us to maximize the amount of information that is being shared, depending on how we choose to organize it

 Distribution of Responsibilities of the Digital Signage System

-• OSS: establish and oversee digital signage policies, procedures, and standards, overall look and feel of content presentation, as well as operational and financial management: maintenance, installation, upkeep, and auditing in order to provide continual service level improvement as outlined in the stages of effective ITIL practices.
+• OSS: management: maintenance, installation, upkeep, and auditing in order to provide continual service level improvement as outlined in the stages of effective ITIL practices.

-• Marketing and Communications: content review, university branding and image for digital signage
+• Marketing and Communications: content creation and content review for university-wide content

-• Service Desk/UCSS: system administration, technical implementation, automatic content administration with other systems, and network functions
+• Service Desk/UCSS: system administration, technical implementation, and network functions

 • Student Union and Housing: content management for their own events and area